Expungements, Set-Asides, and Sealing of Records in Arizona

 After a person is convicted of a crime, they have a criminal record which can present problems when trying to obtain a job, professional license, or an apartment.
-Although not available in all circumstances, getting a misdemeanor or felony conviction either set aside or expunged can alleviate some or all of the personal and professional challenges that are often associated with having a criminal conviction on your record.
+Although not available in all circumstances, getting a misdemeanor or felony conviction either set expunged, set aside, or having the record sealed can alleviate some or all of the personal and professional challenges that are often associated with having a criminal conviction on your record.

 When a criminal conviction is "expunged," it is completely removed from a person's criminal record so that they are generally treated as though the case never existed.
-Historically Arizona did not offer expungement for any criminal convictions, but expungement is now available for certain marijuana-related convictions due to the passage of Proposition 207 ("the Arizona Smart and Safe Act") in 2020.
+Historically, Arizona did not offer expungements for any criminal convictions, but expungements are now available for certain marijuana-related convictions due to the passage of Proposition 207 ("the Arizona Smart and Safe Act") in 2020.

 As of July 12, 2021, anyone who was arrested for, charged with, or adjudicated or convicted of certain marijuana-related offenses may petition the court to have that record expunged under A.R.S. § 36-2862.

 What Happens if an Expungement is Granted?